siemens/ix/packages/documentation/docs/controls/charts/line-chart.md

 </Playground>

 ### Advanced line chart
 Advanced line charts are an enhanced version of basic line charts, designed to provide deeper insights and more detailed analysis of data trends.
-These charts often incorporate features such as multiple data series, interactive elements, and additional annotations to highlight key points or events.
-Advanced line charts can also include trend lines, moving averages, and other statistical tools to help identify patterns and correlations.
+These charts often incorporate features such as multiple data series, interactive elements and additional annotations to highlight key points or events.
+Advanced line charts can also include trend lines, moving averages and other statistical tools to help identify patterns and correlations.
 <Playground
 height="40rem"
 name="echarts-line-advanced"